pi-base/data/spaces/S000147/README.md

     name: Luzin spaces
 ---

-An uncountable subset of the reals such that every nowhere dense subset is countable.
+An uncountable subset of the reals such that its intersection with every nowhere dense subset of the reals (equivalently, every meager subset of the reals) is countable.

 Note that the construction of such a set requires additional axioms beyond $ZFC$, such as $CH$.